ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 :   The description for the alert policy.

 `--emails`
 :   The email addresses for dispatching an alert notification.
-For example: `--emails test1@cn.ibm.com,test2@cn.ibm.com`
+For example, `--emails test1@cn.ibm.com,test2@cn.ibm.com`

 `--webhooks`
 :   The webhook ID that for dispatching an alert notification.
-For example: `--webhook webhookID1,webhookID2`
+For example, `--webhook webhookID1,webhookID2`

 `--enabled`
 :   Whether the alert policy is enabled.

 `--domains`
 :   The domain IDs that for the alert policy.
-For example: `--domains domainID1,domainID2`
+For example, `--domains domainID1,domainID2`

 `--services`
 :   Specify which services the alert should monitor.
 Valid values: "country-access-rules", "waf", "firewall-rules", "ratelimit", "securitylevel", "ip-access-rules", "browser-integrity-check", "ua-rules", "lockdowns", "iprange-access-rules", "asn-access-rules", "Managed-firewall" (Enterprise plan only).

 `-i, --instance`
 :   Instance name or ID.
-If not set, the context instance specified by `ibmcloud cis instance-set INSTANCE` is used.
+If not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` is used.

 `--output`
 :   Specify output format, only JSON is supported.